Deviation from the dipole-ice model in the new spinel spin-ice candidate, MgEr$_2$Se$_4$: Neutron powder diffraction

-Though consideration of Fig.~\ref{fig:HC}(a) alone might imply the degeneracy breaking term could be $J_{nnn}$, this conclusion is not supported by our NPD measurements of magnetic diffuse correlations, shown in Fig.~\ref{fig:hb2a}.
-In Fig.~\ref{fig:hb2a}(a), we show that the diffuse background at T = 38K is dominated by paramagnetic scattering, which fit well to the Er$^{3+}$ form factor and was used to normalize subsequent data.
-In panels (b)-(d), we plot on an absolute scale the scattering data taken with neutron wavelength $\lambda$=2.41\AA~ at T = 0.47K, 1.5K and 4K, with the contribution at T = 38K subtracted to isolate the magnetic contribution.
+A summary of our NPD results is presented in Fig.~\ref{fig:hb2a}.
+In Fig.~\ref{fig:hb2a}(a), we show that the diffuse background at $T = 38$~K is dominated by paramagnetic scattering, which fit well to Er$^{3+}$ form factor squared and was used to normalize subsequent data.
+The paramagnetic scattering was then used to plot data at lower temperatures on an absolute intensity scale- an important step in the analysis of the diffuse scattering, since MC simulations reveal that much of the relevant information regarding next-nearest neighbor interactions is encoded in the scattering intensity at particular values of $Q$.
+In panels (b)-(d), we plot on an absolute scale the scattering data taken with neutron wavelength $\lambda=2.41$~\AA~ at $T = 0.47$~K, 1.5~K and 4~K, with the contribution at $T = 38$~K subtracted to isolate the magnetic contribution.
 Low temperature magnetic correlations are largely short-ranged and consistent with an ice-like state.
-A handful of Bragg peaks were observed in the T = 0.47K pattern only, reliably associated with the small impurity fraction and subtracted from the pattern in Fig.~\ref{fig:hb2a}(b).
-A second data set taken with $\lambda$=1.54\AA~ neutrons is included in the same panel, which is consistent with the first and confirms our analysis.
-The inset of Fig.~\ref{fig:hb2a}(b) shows that short-ranged ice correlations partially give way to the magnetic Bragg peaks with small applied field, consistent with the recovery of remnant entropy over the same field range.
+A handful of Bragg peaks were observed in the $T = 0.47$~K pattern only, reliably associated with the small impurity fraction and subtracted from the pattern in Fig.~\ref{fig:hb2a}(b).
+A second data set taken with $\lambda=1.54$~\AA~ neutrons is included in the same panel, which is largely consistent with the $\lambda = 2.41$~\AA~ data except for discrepancy at the lowest angles, which we attribute to increased background from the proximity to the direct beam at $\theta = 0$ in the $\lambda = 1.54$~\AA~ data.
+The inset of Fig.~\ref{fig:hb2a}(b) shows NPD data under applied field where the short-ranged ice correlations partially give way to the magnetic Bragg peak at the (2 0 0) position with $H = 0.2$~T, consistent with the partial recovery of remnant entropy over the same field range.